dltxio/dev-ops/README.md

 ## Deploy bot SSH PubKey

 GitHub secrets add the following key pairs.
-SSH private key can be found in bitwarden.
+SSH private key can be found in bitwarden as "Digital Ocean Deploy Bot Private Key".

 * DO_HOST
 * DO_USERNAME